 Uganda is among the world’s poorest countries.
 In times of crisis always the marginalized suffer multiple traumas and discriminations.
 Many Ugandan LGBQT+ persons right now suffer these multiple traumas and discriminations.
 Many LGBQT+ persons are homeless and many on funded HIV medication, with the county direction of lockdown and No or limited public transportation many will not be able to survive through these tough times.
 Many have stopped taking their medication because they are hungry, many are so scared because they have no roof over their heads.
 This is a very difficult period for the whole world but more so marginalized communities.
 Cases of blackmail, domestic violence, extortion are on the rise now.

-The LGBQT+ community in Uganda is under renewed attack because of religious leaders spewing falsehoods that our community caused the COVID19 pandemic by annoying GOD.
+The LGBQT+ community in Uganda is under renewed attack because of corrupt religious leaders spewing falsehoods that our community caused the COVID19 pandemic by annoying GOD.
 Many brutal attacks are underway.

-On the 1st of April 2020 20 members of the community were arrested by government authorities from the community shelter for homeless LGBTQ+ persons.
-This was a direct under on the homeless members after a directive of quarantine was issued by the President about social distancing.
-These are homeless people in shelered isolated seclusion at their daily home but police said they had abused the Presidents directive since they were more than 5 people in the shelter.
+On the 1st of April 2020 20+ members of the community were arrested by government authorities, taken from the community shelter for homeless LGBTQ+ persons.
+This was a targeted attack on the homeless members after a directive of quarantine was issued by the President about social distancing.
+These are homeless people in shelered isolated seclusion at their daily home.
+Police claimed they had abused the Presidents directive since they were more than 5 people in the shelter.

-It is from this short humble request that we at Uganda PRIDE kindly call for your assistance, to support your Ugandan LGBTI community in the very trying moment.
+It is our humble request that we at Uganda PRIDE kindly call for your assistance, to support your Ugandan LGBTI community in the very trying moment.
 We have not given the whole picture of our situation because of underlying security circumstances.